cypress-io/cypress-documentation/source/guides/references/migration-guide.md

 ## Events renamed

-Various events have been renamed to a more consistent format.
+Various events have been renamed to maintain a more consistent format.
 If you listen for any of the following events in your test code, you'll need to rename them.

-- `test:before:run` renamed to `before:test:run`
+- Rename `test:before:run` to `before:test:run`
-- `test:after:run` renamed to `after:test:run`
+- Rename `test:after:run` to `after:test:run`
-- `window:before:load` renamed to `before:window:load`
+- Rename `window:before:load` to `before:window:load`
-- `window:before:unload` renamed to `before:window:unload`
+- Rename `window:before:unload` to `before:window:unload`

+In your test code...

 ```javascript
 Cypress.on('test:before:run', () => {